 PO Box 315

-All formal requests to Alfred Health for access to documents under the provisions of the Freedom of Information Act (FOI Act) must be made in writing, include sufficient information about that document to enable it to be identified and be accompanied by the prescribed, non-refundable application fee.
+All formal requests to Alfred Health for access to documents under the provisions of the Freedom of Information Act (FOI Act) must be made in writing, include sufficient information about the documents to enable them to be identified and be accompanied by the prescribed, non-refundable application fee.
 The application fee will be waived if the applicant provides evidence that they receive social security benefits e.g. a current health benefits or social security benefits card.
-From 1 July 2011 to 30 June 2012 the application fee in Victoria was $24.40 increasing to $25.10 from 1 July 2012.
-There is an application form for requests for health information which can be downloaded from www.alfredhealth.org.au.
+From 1 July 2014 to 30 June 2015 the application fee in Victoria was $26.50 increasing to $27.20 from 1 July 2015.
+There is an application form for requests for health information.

 In addition to the application fee, charges may apply for access to documents under the provisions of the Freedom of Information Act and these will be in accordance with the standard provisions of the Freedom of Information (Access Charges) Regulation 2004.